 - Professor Finbarr O’Harte, Ulster University

-- Professor Ines Barroso, Oxford University
+- Professor Ines Barroso, University of Exeter

 Successful applicants will attend an annual residential weekend for three years (please consider this commitment prior to applying).
 All costs associated with attending are covered (travel, accommodation and catering).